ingamedeo/MC-Spark-StockTrading/README.md

 * MacOS High Sierra
 * VMware Fusion 11.5
 * merged.csv file included in the repository.
 (This is useful to replicate results, however, the code for creating such file from the API responses is of course included in the project)
+* SP500.csv: file with the list of tickers of a real index-fund.

 ## Installation instructions
 This section contains the instructions on how to run the simulations implemented as part of this homework, the recommended procedure is to use IntellJ IDEA with the Scala plugin installed.